wiwianquek/typeracingmouse/README.md

 1. Quote will be rendered in the ```quote display```
 2. User needs to type within the ```quote input```
-3. Mouse will move based on the following calculations:
+3. Mouse will move based on the following calculations in ```moveMouse``` function:
-     - **Distance**: The distance is based on the length of the generated quote (since each quote length is different), adjusted to the screenwidth/size
+     - **Distance**: The distance is based on the length of the generated quote (since each quote length is different), adjusted to the screenwidth/size.
-     - **Moving Mouse (Speed)**: Mouse moves based on the number of correct characters typed over the length of quote, adjusted to the screenwidth/size
+     - **Moving Mouse (Speed)**: Mouse moves based on the number of correct characters typed over the length of quote, adjusted to the screenwidth/size.

-4. Cat will move based on the following calculations:
+4. Cat will move based on the following calculations, within my ``startTimer`` function:
-   - **Distance**: The distance is based on the total time based on the level, adjusted to the screenwidth/size
+   - **Distance**: The distance is based on the total time based on the level, adjusted to the screenwidth/size.
-   - **Moving Cat (Speed)**: Cat moves based on the timer (or as the seconds reduces), adjusted to the screenwidth/size
+   - **Moving Cat (Speed)**: Cat moves based on the timer (or as the seconds reduces), adjusted to the screenwidth/size.
+   - Note that the cat logic here is tied to the end of the timer, where basically ```timer === 0```  is equal to ```cat reaching the end```

 5. If mouse reaches the end first, it moves to the new level where:
    - Level increases by 1